pip-services/pip-services-docs/content/en/python/messaging/queues/message_envelope.md

 > set_message_as_object(value: Any)

-- **value**: Any -  the value to convert to JSON and store in this message.
+- **value**: Any -  value to convert to JSON and store in this message.

 #### set_message_as_string
 Stores the given string.

 > set_message_as_string(value: str)

-- **value**: str - the string to set.
-Will be converted to a buffer, using UTF-8 encoding.
+- **value**: str - string to set.
+It will be converted to a buffer using UTF-8 encoding.

 #### set_reference
 Sets a lock token reference for this [MessageEnvelope]().

 > set_reference(value: Any)

-- **value**: Any - the lock token to reference.
+- **value**: Any - lock token to reference the message envelope.

 #### to_json
 Converts this [MessageEnvelope]() to a JSON string.
 The message payload is passed as base64 string

 > to_json(): dict

-- **returns**: dict - A JSON encoded representation is this object.
+- **returns**: dict - A JSON encoded representation of the object.

 #### to_string
 Converts this [MessageEnvelope]() to a string, using the following format: